MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 9. Select **Save** to save your segment.
 Your segment will be saved and processed if all requirements are validated.
 Otherwise, it will be saved as a draft.

-10. Select **Back to segments** to go back to the **Segments** page and view the segment you just created.
+10. Select **Back to segments** to go back to the **Segments** page.

 ## Manage existing segments

 On the **Segments** page, you can view all your saved segments and manage them.

-Each segment is represented by a row that includes the segment's name, state, refresh status, member count, weekly member count change, and last refresh date and time.
+Each segment is represented by a row that includes additional information about the segment.

 You can sort the segments in a column by selecting the column heading.

-Use the **Search** box in the top right corner to filter the segments.
+Use the **Search** box in the top-right corner to filter the segments.

 > [!div class="mx-imgBorder"]
 > ![Options to manage an existing segment](media/segments-selected-segment.png "Options to manage an existing segment")